slapd−meta — metadirectory backend to slapd

 parsing routines; as a consequence, regex escaping requires

-two `\' symbols, e.g. `.*\.foo\.bar
+two `\' symbols, e.g. `.*\.foo\.bar' must be written

-as `.*\\.foo\\.bar
+as `.*\\.foo\\.bar'.

 A rewrite context is a set of rules which are applied in sequence.
 The basic idea is to have an application initialize a rewrite engine (think of Apache's mod_rewrite ...) with a set of rewrite contexts; when string rewriting is required, one invokes the appropriate rewrite context with the input string and obtains the newly rewritten one if no errors occur.